-I came across this draft of a post today, near the end of the year, at a moment during the middle.
+I came across this draft of a post today, near the end of the year, of a moment during the middle.
 July 9.
 This was after I was interviewed by Brooke MacBeth at The Philosophical Research Society in Los Angeles, where I read from Lucy, go see. that night, too.
 It was one of the best nights of my life, and when Karen Seeberg (friend pictured here) asked why, I said that it was the kind of conversation I had dreamed about having with readers since writing it.
 Intimate and open.
 Respectful and playful.
 Curious and magical.
 It was Karen who introduced me to this society, this soothing place.
 I have no photos of the interior of the alchemical library, where we sat, in a space visited by so many thinkers, dreamers, peacemakers over the many decades it has existed, and surrounded by books of the same soul and spirit, speaking more intimately than I ever have about the novel and what inspired it.
 In these days of social media, technology, and so much sharing, it feels exquisite to know the memory of those hours are with each person and in the place, but no where else.

 The way I felt when I first visited PRS, invited by Karen (who I met in Spain on a shoot for a car commercial for France in the early ’90s) , and while listening to its president, Dr. Greg Salyer, in January of 2019, is part of what drew me to Los Angeles to live.